-Following the advice from BC’s Public Health Officer for social distancing and avoiding large groups, the City has decided to postpone all public engagement events until further notice.
-This includes any scheduled open houses, workshops, meet-ups, and the Mayor’s Community Drop-In.
+Following the advice from BC’s Public Health Officer for physical distancing and avoiding large groups, the City has decided to postpone all in-person public engagement until further notice.

 Scroll down to sign up for email updates (bottom right-hand side of page)